 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, November 17, 2008.

-Asha Bangalore (Northern Trust): Decline in housing starts stress persistence
+Asha Bangalore (Northern Trust): Decline in housing starts stress persistence of housing turmoil

 "Total housing starts dropped 4.5% to an annual rate of 791,000 in October, reflecting a decline in starts of both multi-family and single-family units.
 These numbers along with the record low of the Housing Market Index of the National Association of Home Builders in November imply that the bottom of housing starts is not here yet."